AlanFPS/frontend-assignment-2022/README.md

 - "Fetch" Data via the pre-written `getDataAsync()` method
 - The carrousel displays one image at a time
 - The carrousel will display a new image after a few seconds
-- There should be an option to manually go to the next and previous image with the provided chevron icons
+- There should be an option to manually go to the next and previous image with the provided chevron icons in `src/assets`
 - Do not use a third-party package.
 This is lazy and does not show your skill level :)

 **Optional**: